aichatddz/avote/README.md

 <!-- 3. k must not be too large, also.
 Since it may be vulnerable to overflow attack.
 We'll talk about it next chapter. -->

 ### Overflow attack
 As we know, the solidity programmers must pay special attention to overflow attack, especially addition operation and multiplication operation between two big integers.
-Similarly, circom programmers should guard against overflow attacks since arithmetic operations are performed in a finite field (modular arithmetic).
+Similarly, Circom programmers should guard against overflow attacks since arithmetic operations are performed in a finite field (modular arithmetic).
 Poor logical design may lead to security issues analogous to overflow attacks.
 We suggest using Num2Bits or LessThan in circomlib to explicitly restrict the bit length of inputs and evaluate the contraint logic whether it's at risk of overflow-like vulnerabilities.

 ### Double spending attack
 At the current version, the contract stores the list of the voters' address.
 It's easy to prevent double spending attack, since the contract can verify if the voter has submitted a ballot before by searching the voter's address in the voted address list.